Signed in as:

 Dr. Jamie Ellis (University of Florida); Prof. Grace McCormack (University of Galway, Ireland); Honey Bee Watch Initiative (Europe)

-Forest / Farm Land1 / 0.25 km²
+Forest / Farm Land 1 / 0.25 km²

 Dr. Samuel Ramsey (University of Colorado Boulder); University of Guelph Honey Bee Research Centre; Dr. Patrick Kohl & Benjamin Rutschmann (Germany/Europe); POSHBEE Consortium (Prof. Mark Brown, Royal